In AODocs, permissions are applied at the document level:

 Learn more: Set workflow permissions

-You can configure the inherited permissions in the "Security" tab of your Document class.
+You can configure the inherited permissions in the Security tab of your document class settings.

 Ignoring inherited permissions

 Documents and folders can be configured to ignore the permissions inherited from their parent object (document class, workflow state or folder).
-In this case, the inherited permissions don't apply and the document's (or folder's) permissions are only composed of the library administrators (who always have access to all documents) and the document- (or folder-) specific permissions: ignoring inherited permissions is for example used with folders, to create "private" folders inside of "public folders".
+In this case, the inherited permissions don't apply and the document's (or folder's) permissions are composed of: